 So.
 Mike Jones of Auburn, Kansas, if that’s who you really are….you wanna stop playing games and tell me what you’re up to?

 I guess after that last email, he realized he had been busted.
 He never responded to two more subsequent emails.
 I suppose this scammer has moved on to other victims.
-Hopefully this is good example of why you should be cautious when dealing with anonymous folks online.
+Hopefully, this is a good example of why you should be cautious when dealing with anonymous folks online.
 Some tips I have:

 - Never accept payment for more than what you’re asking.